Projects

 Partnered with the South Asia Solidarity Initiative and Property is Theft Bookstore in Brooklyn, NY to provide a collaborative space to build art and conversation surrounding queerness under nation-states.
 I was asked to lead a zine-making workshop to create distributable information following a political discussion led by my co-facilitators.

-We shed light on queer & trans movements in India, Kashmir, and Bangladesh and our role among the diaspora.
+We shed light on queer & trans movements in India, Kashmir, & Bangladesh and our role among the diaspora while fundraising for trans organizers across Dhaka.
 We tackled questions such as: How has both right wing fascism and liberalism used queer people and queer liberation to build its own hegemonic, imperial priorities?
 What does queer liberation look like for you?

 The Role of Art in Social Change